 - 1.1.
 This policy is a key element of the Group's Business Conduct Policies1 and is available on the group's website at www.wolvescityccg.nhs.uk.
 It sets out how NHS Wolverhampton Clinical Commissioning Group (CCG) will manage conflicts of interest arising from the business of the organisation and should be read alongside the constitution (including the standing orders in Appendix E) and the Codes of conduct for staff and Governing Body Members and clinical leads. - 1.2.
-The policy has been drafted in accordance with relevant legislation and guidance including:- - NHS England Code of Conduct: "Managing conflicts of interest where GP practices are potential providers of CCG-commissioned services" (October 2012) - NHS England: "Managing conflicts of interest: Statutory Guidance for CCGs" - The National Health Service (Procurement, Patient Choice and Competition) Regulations 2013, SI 2013/257 - Royal College of General Practitioners' ethical commissioning guidance (October 2011) - The four principles set out in the NHS England Towards Establishment: Creating responsive and accountable CCGs, Technical appendix 1:- - Doing business properly - Being proactive not reactive - Assuming that individuals will seek to act ethically and professionally, but may not always be sensitive to all conflicts of interest - Being balanced and proportionate - 1.3.
+The policy has been drafted in accordance with relevant legislation and guidance including:- - NHS England Code of Conduct: "Managing conflicts of interest where GP practices are potential providers of CCG-commissioned services" (October 2012) - NHS England: "Managing conflicts of interest: Statutory Guidance for CCGs" (June 2016) - The National Health Service (Procurement, Patient Choice and Competition) Regulations 2013, SI 2013/257 - Royal College of General Practitioners' ethical commissioning guidance (October 2011) - The four principles set out in the NHS England Towards Establishment: Creating responsive and accountable CCGs, Technical appendix 1:- - Doing business properly - Being proactive not reactive - Assuming that individuals will seek to act ethically and professionally, but may not always be sensitive to all conflicts of interest - Being balanced and proportionate - 1.3.
 The CCG is responsible for the stewardship of vast public resources and the commissioning of healthcare services for the community.
-It is therefore determined to inspire confidence and trust by demonstrating integrity by ensuring all of the group's decisions are taken and demonstrably seen to be taken for the right reasons and in line with the following principles:- - The interests of patients remain paramount at all times; - The Group's business is conducted in an impartial and honest manner; - Public funds are used to the best advantage of the service, always ensuring value for money; - No employees or appointees abuse their position for personal gain or to the benefit of their family or friends; - No employees or appointees seek to advantage or further private or other interests in the course of their duties. - 1.4.
-This ethos underpins this policy, by setting out steps to avoid any potential or real situations where there could be suggestions of undue bias or influence in the decision making of the CCG.
-This is of particular significance in relation to decisions with financial implications, as the group is mindful of its responsibilities under The National Health Service (Procurement, Patient Choice and Competition) Regulations 20132, which stipulate that the Group:
+It is therefore determined to inspire confidence and trust by demonstrating integrity by acting in accordance with the principles of Good Governance set out in paragraph 4.5 of the constitution.
+These include nationally recognised standards such as the Nolan Principles governing standards of behaviour in public life, the Good Governance Standard for Public Services2, the seven key principles of the NHS Constitution and the Equality Act 2010.
+Locally, the development of this policy is based on these principles and helps to ensure all of the group's decisions are taken and demonstrably seen to be taken for the right reasons and in line with the following principles:- - The interests of patients remain paramount at all times; - The Group's business is conducted in an impartial and honest manner; - Public funds are used to the best advantage of the service, always ensuring value for money; - No employees or appointees abuse their position for personal gain or to the benefit of their family or friends; - No employees or appointees seek to advantage or further private or other interests in the course of their duties.